Paris Club: Accomplishments

-The Paris club has played a role in debt crisis resolution for a period greater than 50 years in emerging and developing countries.
+The Paris club has played a major role in debt crisis resolution for a period greater than 65+ years in emerging and developing countries.
 The rules and principles that are established for negotiations of different types of debt treatments have proven to be highly efficient towards the resolving of various debt crises.
 Pragmatism and flexibility are important features in the past activity of the Paris club, with the decisions of the group influenced primarily by technical criteria, although sometimes also by political criteria.